cloud-gov/cg-site/content/intro/pricing/org-quotas.md

 weight: -10
 ---

 Cloud Foundry capacity is billed by quota.
-Quotas provide a not to exceed reservation of memory, compute, application routes and service instances.
+Quotas provide a not-to-exceed reservation of memory, compute, application routes and service instances.
 Quotas are associated with and billed to a project IAA number or equivalent billing tag.
-Quota capacity is a hard limit, unused capacity does not ‘roll over’ month to month.
+Quota capacity is a hard limit; unused capacity does not ‘roll over’ month to month.

 ##### Quota Billing: